scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 of existing PD articles relating to objective biomarkers for PD and found that there are several potential candidates, including biofluids, peripheral tissue, imaging, genetics, and technology based objective motor testing.
-Dinov et al. [dinov2016] explored both model-based and model-free approaches for PD classification and prediction, jointly processing imaging, genetic, clinical, and demographic data.
+Dinov et al [dinov2016] explored both model-based and model-free approaches for PD classification and prediction, jointly processing imaging, genetic, clinical, and demographic data.
 They were able to develop and full data-processing pipeline enabling modeling of all the data available from PPMI, and found that